-We thank our shareholders and customers for their continued support.
+In all, we would like to again thank our shareholders and customers for their continued support.
 We strongly encourage you to continue to support Community Bank Strathmore and to encourage your family and friends to do the same by banking with us.

-I'd like to convey my heartfelt thanks to my fellow Directors for their commitment, expertise and professionalism in ensuring that the company runs smoothly and economically.
-Also, a big thank you to Lisa Garay, our Administration Assistant, for her invaluable assistance in keeping the Board and corporate office running efficiently.
+I'd also like to convey my heartfelt thanks to my fellow Directors for their commitment, expertise and professionalism in ensuring that the company runs smoothly and economically.
+Also, a big thank you to Cathi Draper, our Administration Assistant, who has eased quickly into the role and is proving a valuable support to the corporate team.